A holiday in Rome people will not forget

 1. Insubmission 2.
 Dissident 3.
 Fuerzas De Seguridad 4.
 The Wall 5.
 Bad Living 6.
 Lobotomy 7.
 A Sickly Earth 8.
 N.W.O.

-A worthy addition to the small group of Spanish thrash metal bands from the late eighties, Estigia honored the trademark characteristics of the genre in high detail.
+A worthy addition to the small group of Spanish thrash metal bands from the late 1980s, Estigia honored the trademark characteristics of the genre in high detail.
 As far as a vigorous presentation and hard-hitting riffs are considered, Insubmission should give any unsuspecting listener a good run for their money.
 From the very first moments, this album sounds powerful enough that you are not likely to drop out before due time.
 The initial promise holds out until the end, that is, the energy level remains consistent through the album while the band do not totally forget some necessary variation in their song structures.
 On the instrumental side Estigia actually show more than usual ambition, which is a nice bonus.
 It could be easy to think of Insubmission as just another standards compliant thrash metal album on the surface, but actually it bears a bit more than that.

 ESTIGIA - Trip To Nowhere